-For those who want to see how little has changed in the last 19 years, I’m sharing the first draft of the story I wrote back in September 1999, when a mass school shooting was still a unique event in American life.
+For those who want to see how little has changed in the last 25 years — or perhaps, how much — I’m sharing the first draft of the story I wrote back in September 1999, when a mass school shooting was still a unique event in American life.

 By Shaun Assael